 In addition to existing commitments, a housing requirement of at least 400 new homes is set by the GNLP for the town of Diss, part of which is fulfilled by the allocation of Frontier Agriculture for 150 homes.
 The Diss & District Neighbourhood Plan will have to fulfil the remaining overall housing requirement, but otherwise has freedom within the statutory framework to makes its own choices.
-In addition to the strategic requirement for 400 new homes, there are three carried forward allocations providing for 122 new homes, 137 homes were delivered April 2018 to March 2020 and a total of 95 additional dwellings with planning permission.2 This gives a total deliverable housing commitment for Diss (including part of Roydon) of 754 homes between 2018-2038.
+In addition to the strategic requirement for 400 new homes, there are three carried forward allocations providing for 122 new homes and a total of 241 additional dwellings with planning permission.2 This gives a total deliverable housing commitment for Diss (including part of Roydon) of 763 homes between 2018-2038.
+(Housing figures to be double checked prior to Cabinet papers being sent out)